What do you need to successfully complete a trek or to make it sound fancy, “to summit the mountain?” Well, here’s what I think:

 Faith, not only in yourself, that you will be able to complete the hike, but also on your trek leads and fellow trekkers.
 So, when they say “this is the last tough patch” or ” yeah, it’s just around the corner” or “only half an hour to go”.
 TRUST THEM.
 That’s the biggest push you will get to keep going.
 Yes, that’s the magic mantra, “Keep going.”

 Thirdly – Partner

 I am not fond of solo traveling or solo trekking, especially when if I’m going on one after ages.
-That’s why it is very important to have a motivated and optimist partner with you.
+That’s why it is very important to have a motivated and optimistic partner with you.
 Chose a person who will push you when you are about to give up and make the whole journey enjoyable.
 Same sure you do the same for them.
 We are always stronger together.

 These 3 little things are what led me to the top of Kudremukh, the second highest peak in Karnataka.
-We contacted Plan the Unplanned, a local travel startup based out of Bangalore which perfectly fit our idea of spending New Year’s Eve amidst the majestic mountains.
+We contacted Plan the Unplanned, a local travel startup based out of Bangalore which perfectly fits our idea of spending New Year’s Eve amidst the majestic mountains.

 So, here is my personal story about the easy and difficult phases of the trek that brought me back to the mountains after almost 4 years.

 It’s a 21 km hike, to and fro, which seemed difficult to me even before registering to the group but then my partner (husband) was mentally pumped up saying “We will do it.
 Don’t worry.”
 So, without giving much thought, I let the excitement overpower my skepticism.

 PS: This re-enforces tip no.3 – Partner up with someone who will encourage you from day 1!

 The first hour of the trek was awesome.
 You trek through the lush green jungle, pristine meadows and sometimes we crossed clear blue streams.
 The sound of water flowing through the streams, exotic birds chirping and the pleasant weather made the whole experience of walking easy.